armiiller/http-status-codes/markdown/index.md

 | 4xx | Client Error | The request contains bad syntax or cannot be fulfilled |
 | 5xx | Server Error | The server failed to fulfill an apparently valid request |

-*Please see the [IANA website](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml) for details.*
+Please see the [IANA website](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml) for all available codes and details.

 ---
 Created by [Austin Miller](https://austinmiller.dev), Hosted on [Fly.io](https://fly.io), Open Sourced on [Github](https://github.com/armiiller/http-status-codes).